Increasing free testosterone can be beneficial on multiple levels, not only for building muscle and increasing sex drive.

 Just like men, women naturally produce less testosterone as they get older.

 Testosterone levels reach their peak when women are in their 20s.
-Postmenopausal women will produce about a quarter of the peak amount of testosterone [8].
+According to Australasian Menopause Society, postmenopausal women will produce about a quarter of the peak amount of testosterone [7].

 This is normal and doesn’t necessarily call for testosterone therapy.

-For now, testosterone therapy is mainly reserved for postmenopausal women that suffer from hypoactive sexual desire disorder (HSDD), which causes a lack of sexual desire or interest [9].
+As recorded by the National Institute of Health (NIH), testosterone therapy is mainly reserved for postmenopausal women that suffer from hypoactive sexual desire disorder (HSDD), which causes a lack of desire or interest [8].

 Besides menopause, there are a few other possible causes of low testosterone in women:

 - Adrenal insufficiency: Adrenal glands produce small quantities of testosterone in both men and women.
-Adrenal insufficiency occurs when they’re not working properly [10].
+Healthline reports that adrenal insufficiency occurs when they’re not working properly [9].

-- Hypopituitarism: Hypopituitarism is a condition in which the pituitary gland isn’t producing enough hormones or fails to produce specific hormones [11], such as testosterone.
+- Hypopituitarism: According to Mayo Clinic, hypopituitarism is a condition in which the pituitary gland isn’t producing enough hormones or fails to produce specific hormones [10], such as testosterone.

 If you suspect you suffer from low testosterone, I suggest you consult your doctor first to determine the cause of your issues.